inspiringsource/aws-solutions-architect/blog/2022-11-28-welcome/index.md

 Photo by <a href="https://unsplash.com/@jamie452?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Jamie Street</a> on <a href="https://unsplash.com/s/photos/welcome?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 Feel free to contribute and join the discussion here.
 Any feedback is welcome.
 Please note content is still being added and the website is still under construction.
-So if you find any errors or have any suggestions, please edit the page and submit a pull request.
+So if you find any errors or have any suggestions, check out our contribution guide [here](https://github.com/inspiringsource/aws-solutions-architect/blob/master/CONTRIBUTING.md).

 To do list:

+- [x] Add MIT License and contribution guide
 - [ ] Add more content / review existing content
 - [ ] Reach a Production Ready state
 - [ ] Add a search bar (apply to the DocSearch program)